wdi-sf-march-2014/notes/IntroToJavascript/javascript_primitives.md

     - Prompt the user to enter an operator and two operands.
 Support the following operations: addition, subtraction, multiplication, and division.
 Output may appear in the console or in an alert.
-    - Set "result" to "true" if the two arrays are equal, and to "false" if the two arrays are unequal.
-    - Turn array compare exercise into a function that returns true or false.

 ## Resources:
 * [Code School free course on the Developer Tools](https://www.codeschool.com/courses/discover-devtools)